Revised April 2018

 Sisco, Joshua.
 "Companies open doors to younger lawyers", 137(11) The Recorder 11 (Mar.
 18, 2013).

 Discusses a trend among companies towards hiring more junior lawyers for in-house positions and the advantages and disadvantages, both for the companies and for the attorneys.
-Available on Lexis.
+Lexis ID+password required.

 Sloan, Karen.
 "The In-House Shortcut; New law school graduates are finding 'associate' jobs in law departments", Corporate Counsel 18 (Feb.
 2014).

 Discusses "associate" positions that some in-house departments have created for recent law school graduates.
-Available on Lexis.
+Lexis ID+password required.

 Smith, Anne & Alexa Baltodano, "Is an In-House Counsel Job Right for You?
 A Guide for Law Grads", Before the Bar (posted Dec.
 18, 2017).